zcc1307/zcc1307.github.io/csc665/project.md

   * For implementation projects, give a list of algorithms that you have already implemented, and provide experimental results (if you have some).
 How do the results answer the questions you asked in the proposal?
   * For research projects, provide a list of trials you have made to attack your research problem, regardless of whether they are successful.

 * __Final Presentation.__ The presentation will be on __Dec 5__ and __Dec 10__, in class.
-Each group will have about 20 mins for presentation.
+Each group will have at least 20 mins for presentation.
 The actual lengths of the presentations will depend on the number of groups in the class.
 Please send me a copy of your slides after your presentation.

 * __Final Report.__ A 4-page summary of the project is due __Dec 10__, by email.
 The report will be judged on both clarity and quality.
 The report needs to be typeset by LaTeX.